|

 parallel.
 We suggest that this new combination of laser-assisted cell

-picking and real-time PCR has great promise for quantifying mRNA expression in
+picking and real-time PCR has great promise for quantifying mRNA

 a few single cells or oligocellular clusters in intact organs, allowing